chibisov/drf-extensions/docs/index.md

             cities = City.objects.all().values_list('name', flat=True)
             return Response(cities)

 Note the decorators order.
-First goes `@etag` and after goes `@cache_response`.
+First goes `@etag` and then goes `@cache_response`.
 We want firstly perform conditional processing and after it response processing.

 There is one more point for it.
 If conditional processing didn't fail then `key_constructor_func` would be called again in `@cache_response`.
 But in most cases first calculation is enough.
 To accomplish this goal you could use `KeyConstructor` initial argument `memoize_for_request`: